MadBomber/htm/docs/architecture/adrs/003-ollama-embeddings.md

 # ADR-003: Ollama as Default Embedding Provider

-**Status**: Superseded by ADR-011 (pgai Integration)
+**Status**: Accepted (Reinstated After ADR-011 Reversal)

-**Date**: 2025-10-25 (Updated: 2025-10-26)
+**Date**: 2025-10-25 (Updated: 2025-10-27)

 **Decision Makers**: Dewayne VanHoozer, Claude (Anthropic)

 ---

-!!! info "Architectural Evolution"
+!!! success "Architecture Status (October 2025)"
-    **October 26, 2025**: This ADR has been superseded by [ADR-011: Database-Side Embedding Generation with pgai](011-pgai-integration.md).
-While Ollama remains the default embedding provider, embedding generation has moved from Ruby application code to database triggers via TimescaleDB's pgai extension.
+    **October 27, 2025**: This ADR is once again the current architecture.
+Following the reversal of ADR-011, HTM has returned to client-side embedding generation using Ollama as the default provider.
+Embeddings are generated in Ruby before database insertion.

 ## Quick Summary